centreon/centreon-stream-connector-scripts/modules/docs/sc_macros.md

 ## Stream connectors macro explanation

-There are two kind of stream connectors macro, the **event macros** and the **cache macros**.
+There are three kind of stream connectors macro:

+- **event macros**
+- **cache macros**
+- **group macros**

 The first type refers to data that are accessible right from the event.
 The second type refers to data that needs to be retrieved from the broker cache.
+And the last type refers to three kind of group object in Centreon (hostgroups, servicegroups and Business views)

 ### Event macros